aces/Loris/docs/CodingStandards.md

 handle these transactions rather than mixed in with more general code.

 ## PHP
+PHP code should be compliant with PHP Standards Recommendations](https://www.php-fig.org/psr/) PSR-7 and PSR-15.

 All new functions should use type hinting and return type declarations.

 All new classes should declare strict types by including the following line at